|SEWING THE FRENCH DART SHIFT IN JERSEY |

 Make all the darts.

-TAPE THE SHOULDERS:
+| TAPE THE SHOULDERS |

-Measure a piece of stay tape against your pattern by laying on the shoulder line, include the seam allowances.
+Measure a piece of stay tape against your pattern by laying on the shoulder line, including the seam allowances.
 Pin the shoulders with RST and place the tape in place on the stitch line and stitch the shoulders together through the stay tape.
 Press the shoulder seam open.

-Close the side seams and under arm sleeve seams.
+Close the side seams and underarm sleeve seams.
 Neaten together.

 Set in the sleeves.

-ATTACH THE COLLAR:
+| ATTACH THE COLLAR |

 Stitch CB collar seam, do not neaten.
 Press seam open.

-Fold collar in half with WS together, so raw neck edges are aligned and seam allowance is enclosed inside the collar.
+Fold collar in half with WS together, so raw neck edges are aligned and the seam allowance is enclosed inside the collar.

-With RST pin collar onto body, align collar and body notches and CB collar seam with CB neck.
+With RST pin collar onto the body, align collar and body notches and CB collar seam with CB neck.

 Ready to wear t-shirts and sweatshirts often have a row of stitching at the neckline to hold the seam allowance flat.
 You can twin needle or edgestitch the neckline to mimic this if you wish.
 Confession: Proceed with caution, I broke my only twin needle when I hit the CB seam, so I continued with an edgestitch.
 Both look good!